In this article you will find out:

 4. Email A/B testing brings you valuable data

 Properly created tests bring you really valuable data that no market research gives you, because it is data on your own customers rather than on abstract market.
+Behavioral analytics is valuable for emails too, not just websites.

 5. Email A/B testing is a great tool to increase conversions